 In case of a plumbing disaster, it’s important to know how to find your water shut-off valve and quickly turn off the water supply.
 Many homeowners don’t know where their main shut-off valve is located, which can lead to serious damage in the event of a flood.
 In this blog post, we will show you where to find your water shut-off valve and how to turn it off in case of an emergency!

 In case of a plumbing emergency, knowing where the valve is will help you to act swiftly to minimize any damage to your house.
-Water damage is one of the most common and costly problems that homeowners face.
+Water damage is one of homeowners’ most common and costly problems.
 In fact, according to the Insurance Information Institute, water damage and freezing accounted for almost one-third of all homeowners insurance claims from 2013 to 2017.

 While your first instinct might be to call a plumber when you have a leak, sometimes it’s necessary to turn off the water yourself.
 If a pipe bursts, for example, you’ll need to shut off the water immediately to prevent further damage.